 4. An applicant not aware of the false documents or representation

-Moreover, a re-entry ban under paragraph 320(7B) is also not applicable if an applicant is accused of using false documents or making false representations in a previous application.
+A UK Visa re-entry ban under paragraph 320(7B) is also not applicable if an applicant is accused of using false documents or making false representations in a previous application.
 And the applicant was not aware of the false documents or representations.
 However, an applicant needs to prove that he/she was not unaware of the deception.

 5. After the end of specified period